 The Definition of Alcoholism

 Alcoholism is one of the most severe forms of alcohol abuse, and it involves the lack of ability to manage your drinking habits.
-For some people can go out have a few be responsible and go home others it takes over their life.
+Some people can go out, have a few drinks, be responsible, and go home.
+Whereas others, it takes over their life.
 Three different categories define alcoholism; they can either be mild, moderate, or severe.
 These categories have a variety of symptoms and cause different harmful effects.
-What many do not realize is that alcoholism untreated early on can escalate to be out of control.
+What many do not realize is that alcoholism untreated early on can escalate to being out of control.

 People who struggle with alcohol use disorder usually feel as though they cannot function without it.
-Addiction affects not only the person, but their career, relationships and unmistakably their health.
+Addiction affects not only the person but their career, relationships, and, most importantly, their health.
 With time, the severe side effects of alcoholism can produce damaging impediments to your health and well-being.

 Individuals do not need to suffer from alcohol addiction alone.
 There are various treatment centers and options available to help you overcome your alcoholism and achieve sobriety.
 There are numerous warning signs to show potential alcohol abuse.
-Use this as an overall guide to help you or those you love to recover from alcohol abuse.
+Use this as a guide to help you or those you love recover from alcohol abuse.

 Alcoholism Warning Signs

 Often the cautionary signs of alcoholism are especially visible, but other times they take longer to come to light.
 When alcohol abuse is discovered in its early stages, the chance for a successful recovery drastically improves.

 The Most Common Signs of Alcohol Abuse are: